Starý Plzenec

 Starý Plzenec (/cs/; Altpilsen) is a town in Plzeň-City District in the Plzeň Region of the Czech Republic.
-It has about 5,400 inhabitants.
+It has about 5,300 inhabitants.
+The town is located on the Úslava River in the Švihov Highlands.

+Starý Plzenec is known for the production of sparkling wine.
+The most important monument of the town is the area of the hill Hůrka with a Romanesque church from the late 10th century and remnants of a Slavic gord.
+The area is protected as a national cultural monument.

 Administrative division

 Starý Plzenec consists of two municipal parts (in brackets population according to the 2021 census):